3400-17/Bootstrap-Theme/milestones/milestone4.md

 To fine tune our system, we played with the thresholds which set what "more blue" and "less blue" looked like and added a mirrored code for reading the red shapes.

 ![Shapes](https://snag.gy/9ZPIOE.jpg)

+Unfortunately, we were not able to get the full functionality working by today.
+Our triangle code works decently but it proved difficult to fully get the recognition of the square and diamond.

 ### Code